beauCoker/hacking_intervals/README.md

 # Hacking Intervals

-This repository contains the code used in the paper [A Theory of Statistical Inference to Improve the Robustness of Scientific Results](https://arxiv.org/abs/1804.08646) by Beau Coker, Cynthia Rudin, and Gary King.
+This repository contains the code (R, Python, and MATLAB) used in the paper [A Theory of Statistical Inference to Improve the Robustness of Scientific Results](https://arxiv.org/abs/1804.08646) by Beau Coker, Cynthia Rudin, and Gary King.